Protocol Integrity Audits for Funds & Boards

 Governance modules (same library, different packaging)

-• Design = before protocol lock / capital sign-off
+• Design — before protocol lock / capital sign-off

-• Review = before partner/regulator scrutiny
+• Review — before partner, regulator, or board scrutiny

-• Post-Readout = after results, next-step decisions
+• Post-Readout — after results, when next-step decisions depend on interpretability

-• Asset = continuity, auditability, reuse
+• Asset — continuity, auditability, and reuse

 Phase A — Design (Before you run it)